Nasa is about to find out if it can save us from armageddon

 It will do so by slamming into an otherwise harmless double asteroid known as Didymos.
 Scientists will then be able to examine whether and how that worked to inform their work if an asteroid really was on its way to collide with us.

-That mission will launch at 6.20am UK time on Wednesday morning, or 10.20pm local pacific time.
-It will lift off on board a SpaceX Falcon 9 rocket from Vandenberg Space Force Base in California.
+That mission launched at 6.20am UK time on Wednesday morning, or 10.20pm local pacific time.
+It lifted off on board a SpaceX Falcon 9 rocket from Vandenberg Space Force Base in California.

 It will then fly through space on its way to the pair of asteroids.
 It will look to catch Didymos when it is 6.7 million miles from Earth.